23W-GBAC/Enechukwu_Blogs/Automation_0.1.md

     monitor_and_output()
 ```

-# How to proper run the script:
+# How to properly run the script: